-As a Kansas Family Law Firm with education and years of experience we understand the divorce process can be a difficult and overwhelming experience.
+As a Kansas family law firm with the appropriate education and years of experience we understand the divorce process can be a difficult and overwhelming experience.

 Talk with your spouse, talk with your pastor, talk with a family member.
 It’s a big life decision.
 But if you feel like it may be the right thing for you, make an appointment and call to talk with an attorney at (620) 266-1233.

 This is one of the most important events in your life.
 Take some time to meet with Josh Boehm for a consultation.
 During this consultation be sure that your personalities will match and expectations are set so you feel comfortable and well educated about the process.

 It is important to know a lawyer can only represent one side.
 But, both parties don’t have to have their own lawyer.
 The person with a lawyer can file for divorce and have their attorney draft the settlement agreement.
 The other person is acting “pro se,” and cannot receive legal advice from the other party’s attorney.

 While an attorney is only representing one party, it is possible for a divorce to go through.

 In the initial paperwork, you must provide a ground for requesting a divorce.

 Kansas recognizes both “no-fault” and “fault” grounds for divorce.

 No fault means you and your spouse are no longer compatible.

 Fault means failure to perform a material marital duty or obligation or incompatibility by reason of mental illness or mental incapacity of one or both spouses.